 How did the team use these models and did they work?

 They picked the top 11 models based on success rate in classifying candidates and evaluated the performance of them on independent sets of FRB data (all of these models are open source and available here).
-By doing this, they were able to test how well the models performed on data from different telescopes.
+This would demonstrate how well the models performed on data from different telescopes.
 Each telescope has different instrumental effects and a different RFI environment so making sure the algorithms work on each telescope is important.